 I could feel all of my anguished thoughts effortlessly evaporate out into the deep blue.
 After weeks of consistent challenges, I could finally let it all go.
 The relief was palpable.
 I could again ride the hiker’s high.

 Dusk had fallen by the time I arrived on the bulbous bluff overlooking Parsons Beach.
 The salty breeze blew up and over the coastline covering the coarse quartz sand and abundant vegetation.
 I unpacked my dinner on the stony lookout and watched the skyline hues shimmer between soft tangerines, metallic golds and deep violets.
 Without considering the multitude of kaleidoscopic sunsets my eyeballs had absorbed so far on the trail, I instantly anointed this scene as the best of the lot.

 I sat and absorbed the mesmerising sight before remembering that I still had some way to hike before I could finish my day.
 Walking through the dying light as the trail teetered above serrated granite rock may not have been my smartest decision.
 I didn’t care, I didn’t want the feeling to end.
 My head could have endured the journey until the sun came back up in the morning, but, as was so often the case, my feet weren’t as enthusiastic.

 The remote Balquidder Campsite was cloaked in darkness by the time I arrived at its grassy clearing.
 I quickly erected my tent and collapsed inside.
-Day 56’s sea change was one of the best days on the trail, and fortunately, I had another enlightening beachside stroll in-store for Day 57.
+Day 56’s sea change was one of my favourite days on the trail, and fortunately, I had another enlightening beachside stroll in-store for Day 57.